Improve the effectiveness of your website.

 Everyone talks about backlinks, but internal links on your site are also very important.

-How pages of your site link to other pages can help Google to understand your site and what you consider to be important pages.
+How pages of your site link to other pages can help Google understand your site and what you consider essential pages.

-Think of it along the lines of ‘all roads lead to Rome’.
+Think of it as ‘all roads lead to Rome’.

 You have blog posts, and these blog posts should link to your landing pages.
 In turn, your landing pages link to your home page.

-Google will decide whether it’s your post, landing page or homepage that should rank for the keyword, and internal linking can help improve where you rank for all your content.
+Google will decide whether your post, landing page, or homepage should rank for the keyword, and internal linking can help improve where you rank for all your content.

 We’ve built a handy WordPress plugin for finding internal link opportunities on your website.

-If you have a large site with lots of content, it can be impossible to know where to find internal links back to your new page or post.
+If you have a large site with lots of content, it can be difficult to find internal links to your new page or post.

 This plugin scans your entire site for potential anchor text that you can use to link back to the page you are currently on.